puppetlabs/design-system/packages/react-components/source/react/library/tabs/Tabs.md

 Tabs allow users to toggle between sets of related content within the same content area.
 Use tabs to switch between variations of the same content (e.g. simple vs. advanced forms).

-The Tabs component is a lightly styled wrapper that expects nested Tabs.Tab components which require a unique `id` for accessibility, a string `title` and optionally takes a `type` prop for secondary styling.
+The Tabs component is a lightly styled wrapper that expects nested Tabs.
+Tab components require a unique `id` for accessibility, a string `title` and optionally take a `type` prop for secondary styling.
 Component children are propagated through to the relevant tab panel.
-It offers both a controlled and uncontrolled mode, dependent on the presence of an onChange prop.
-By default the Tabs component handles all interactions as users switch between tabs.
-An optional initialTab prop can be used.
+It offers both a controlled and uncontrolled mode, dependent on the presence of an `onChange` prop.
+By default, the Tabs component handles all interactions as users switch between tabs.
+An optional `initialTab` prop can be used.

 ### Microcopy